IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/03_igCombo_Load_on_Demand.md

 -	[Virtualization](%%SamplesUrl%%/combo/virtualization):This sample demonstrates how enabling UI virtualization allows the `igCombo` control to quickly and efficiently render large amounts of data in the combo.

 -	 [Filtering](%%SamplesUrl%%/combo/filtering):This sample demonstrates how the dropdown list of the `igCombo` control can be filtered based off of the input value.
-The auto-suggest and autocomplete functionalities are also supported.
+The auto-suggest and auto-complete functionalities are also supported.